 The Novell JVM for NetWare is automatically installed when you install NetWare 5.
-The installation process sets default values for key
+The installation process sets default values for key environment variables.
+Setting environment variables for Java is necessary to run Javabased applications and applets.

 The installation process places some of the variables into the sys:\etc\java.cfg file.
 The java.cfg file is read whenever you load Java.
 You can modify or add to the java.cfg file.